raghavcast/ECE27000/labs/lab01/README.md

   <b>Figure 9: AutoLab window</b>
 </p>

+> When you have recorded and verified the values for the truth tables, ask a TA to review your circuit to ensure that your gates are producing the correct outputs for different combinations of button presses.
+Show your TA that your circuit was validated by AutoLab. **A circuit with correct outputs will earn you points for Step 4.**

 ## Step 5: Schematic Capture
 Draw a complete schematic of the circuit you implemented for Step (4) using the Eeschema circuit schematic tool.
 This schematic should include all four gates tested, a resistor and LED for each gate tested, and two push buttons (with pull-down resistors).
 Your completed schematic should look similar to Figure 10.